Live Challenge closes on the 10th of March 2026 at 23:59pm UK time

 The Resources

-2. Word Document with the Intro and Brief in English.
+2. One Word document containing the Introduction and Brief (English).

 Submissions of Entries